MajesticFalcon/Optimizing-CPE-Deployments/Phase 11.md

 # Phase 11: Integrate with Zabbix monitoring system

-The last step is to add the device to the monitoring system where ICMP statistics, interface optic levels and more begin to be recorded.
+Next, we need to add the device to the monitoring system where ICMP statistics, interface optic levels and more begin to be recorded.

 1. Add py-zabbix to netbox requirements.txt